openrndr/openrndr-guide/docs/Tutorial_DrawingText.md

 ## Advanced text drawing ##

-RNDR comes with a `Writer` class that allows for basic typesetting.
+OPENRNDR comes with a `Writer` class that allows for basic typesetting.
 The `Writer` tool is based on the concept of text box and a cursor.

 Its use is easiest demonstrated through an example: